curriculum-crawler/curriculum-crawler/README.md

   * All external dependencies have been resolved, whether the dependency was on another team or on an outside vendor.

 ## Definition of Done
-  * Acceptance criteria completed
+  * Tests passed
-  * W3C markup validated
+  * Code reviewed
-  * Cross browser/device testing
+  * Acceptance criteria met
-  * Product Owner acceptance
+  * Product Owner accepts the User Story

 ## Scrum Team
 - Scrum Master / Developer (Back End) / DevOps: Prity Hutchinson